Honoria Glossop: Life and character

-In the Jeeves canon, Honoria gets engaged to Bertie Wooster twice.
-The first instance occurs sometime around the end of "Scoring off Jeeves".
-Bertie does not actually want to marry her, but he is too intimidated by Honoria, and by his Aunt Agatha who wants him to marry Honoria, to turn her down.
-The engagement is over by the end of "Sir Roderick Comes to Lunch".
+In the Jeeves canon Honoria is engaged to Bertie Wooster twice.
+The first instance occurs sometime around the end of Scoring off Jeeves.
+Bertie does not actually want to marry her, but he is too intimidated by Honoria, and by his Aunt Agatha, who wants him to marry Honoria, to turn her down.
+The engagement is over by the end of Sir Roderick Comes to Lunch.
 Both short stories appear in The Inimitable Jeeves.

-Honoria is briefly engaged to Bertie's friend "Biffy" Biffen in "The Rummy Affair of Old Biffy".
-Honoria has a cousin, Heloise Pringle, who appears in the short story, "Without the Option".
+Honoria is briefly engaged to Bertie's friend "Biffy" Biffen in The Rummy Affair of Old Biffy.
+Honoria has a cousin, Heloise Pringle, who appears in the short story Without the Option.
 Heloise resembles her cousin in almost every respect.
 Both of these stories are collected in Carry On, Jeeves.

-She is mentioned in "Jeeves and the Yule-tide Spirit" (in Very Good, Jeeves), in which Aunt Agatha's plan to have the engagement between Honoria and Bertie restored is preemptively thwarted by Jeeves.
+She is mentioned in Jeeves and the Yule-tide Spirit (in Very Good, Jeeves), in which Aunt Agatha's plan to have the engagement between Honoria and Bertie restored is thwarted by Jeeves.

-Bertie finds himself engaged to Honoria a second time in the short story "Jeeves and the Greasy Bird", after Bertie courts her to make the novelist Blair Eggleston jealous, hoping that Blair will be compelled to admit his feelings to Honoria.
-Though events do not proceed exactly as Bertie planned, Honoria returns Blair's feelings, and ultimately, she is engaged to Blair.
+Bertie finds himself engaged to Honoria a second time in the short story Jeeves and the Greasy Bird after courting her to make the novelist Blair Eggleston jealous, hoping that Blair will be compelled to admit his feelings to Honoria.
+Though events do not proceed exactly as Bertie has planned, Honoria returns Blair's feelings and ultimately she is engaged to Blair.
 Blair Eggleston had previously appeared in the novel Hot Water.